Incorruptible Blockchain Insurance - Latest Trends Gaining Ground in America

 Blockchain itself cannot be hacked through blockchain adjacent processes can be hacked.
 Blockchains are naturally decentralized so there is no central system that can be hacked or manipulated by one authority.
 All data is also chronologically stamped so there is a record of events.

 The vulnerability in these bridges can be traced back to some shortcuts in engineering when developing these connecting bridges.
-The cryptocurrency network, Ronin, announced one of the biggest bitcoin heists in April of this year.
+The cryptocurrency network, Ronin, announced one of the biggest Bitcoin heists in April 2022.
 The weak link was because of the limited set of validators that were required to validate a transaction - in the case of Ronin, only 5 out of 9 validators had to be convinced to hand over their key.

 Blockchain frauds are almost always targeted at the weakest link - the human operator.
 As the Ronin hack exposed, once private keys for digital assets are obtained by hackers, they are off to the races.
 Better regulated safeguarding practices are on the anvil to address this gap.